 The first cable car system takes you to a cafe and shopping area high up on the mountainside.
 As you enter the first cable car, there is yet another money making scheme being concocted as a photographer takes a snap of you before the cable car doors close.
-We asked her to use our camera, but of course she isn’t allowed, so Dad took one of us three before jumping in.
+We asked her to use our camera, but of course she isn’t allowed, so Dad took one of us before jumping in himself.

 You are then directed to pick a fitting helmet and ride on a ski-lift type machine that takes you to the start of the racetrack.
-Mum had stayed at the bottom because of her bad shoulder, so it was just the 3 of us for the first run.
+Mum had stayed at the bottom because of her bad shoulder, so it was just us for the first run.
 We queued up with our helmets on, which looked very unnecessary for a child friendly go karting jaunt.
 We hopped into the low down luges and after our brisk safety briefing we headed off down the track.
 It wasn’t long before I realised why the helmets were needed.